TrudeEH/TrudeEH/README.md

 ----------

 I started to code soon after I got an Arduino when I was 10.
-Since then, I've been learning as much as I could about programming and how hardware works, intending to automate tasks and uncover the magic behind computing.
+Since then, I've been learning as much as possible about programming and how hardware works, intending to automate tasks and uncover the magic behind computing.

 I went through many side-quests along the way, including crypto, AI, learning a new language (English), and most importantly, Linux, which introduced me to the amazing world of open-source software.

-After finishing the "professional computer technician course", also known as school, I took Harvard's CS50x, looking to deepen my software knowledge.
+After finishing a hardware/programming course, I took Harvard's CS50x, looking to deepen my knowledge of lower-level software and computer science.

 My journey has just begun, so I'm always looking for new opportunities and technologies to discover.

 *   🌍  I'm based in Portugal
 *   ✉️  You can contact me at [ehtrude@gmail.com](mailto:ehtrude@gmail.com)
 *   🚀  I'm currently working on [Linux Dotfiles](http://github.com/TrudeEH/dotfiles)
-*   🧠  I'm learning Rust
+*   🧠  I'm learning Swift / SwiftUI
-*   🤝  I'm open to collaborating on Linux, Open-Source, AI and LLMs
+*   🤝  I'm open to collaborating on Linux, Open-Source, AI Apps/UIs and desktop apps

 ### Skills
 <p align="left">